-Mold is usually not a problem indoors unless there is excessive moisture.
 Newly constructed buildings and those with natural ventilation give off significant amounts of moisture as a result of moisture trapped within building materials such as: concrete, lumber and wet-installations such as plaster and ceramic tile adhesives and grout.
 The primary causes of moisture problems in dwellings include:

 - Poor control of rain water, resulting in roof and flashing leaks

 - Wet or damp ceiling and wall cavities

 - Moist air entering the dwelling

 - Condensation on exterior surfaces, especially metal roofs

 In the areas of Costa Rica that experience excessive rain, relative humidity measurements are extremely high, and cellulose-based building materials, such as drywall, plywood, OSB board and wood ceilings and flooring can deteriorate from this excessive moisture.